jonniek/mpv-playlistmanager/README.md

 # Mpv-Playlistmanager
 Mpv lua script to create and manage playlists.
-All parts work independently as long as on_loaded() is present, so if you want only certain features feel free to remove the others.
+All parts work independently as long as on_loaded() and relevant variables from first rows are present, so if you want only certain features feel free to remove the others.

-## Current features
+## Features
 - Loadfiles(P)
   - Attempts to load all files after the currently playing file to the playlist
   - Ex.
 Open 5th file from a 12file directory, press P, the remaining 7 are loaded to playlist